 How to Use Achiote?

-Achiote is traditionally used in many Mexican dishes, though you’ll also find it in traditional dishes in Latin America, Puerto Rico and Caribbean cuisine.
+Achiote is traditionally used in many Mexican dishes like Pollo Asado (Roast Chicken), though you'll also find it in traditional dishes in Latin America, Puerto Rico and Caribbean cuisine.
 This includes the likes of cochinita pibil, chorizo, tacos al pastor, tamales, and longanizas, among several others.

 It can be used as a spice, as a food colorant, or even as a condiment.
 When cooking, you can incorporate it into soups, stews, curries, and dishes that feature beans.
-Another mouth watering application is to use Achiote as a dry rub for meat.
+Another mouth watering application is to use ground achiote as a dry rub for meat.

 The earthy flavor pairs very well with beef that is set to roast, barbecue, or grill.
 You can also fix the paste with some oil or lard and brush it onto your seafood to impart some beautiful color and nutty taste.